Black River-Beaver River

 Current Activities

-Black River-Beaver River is currently in the fieldwork and design phase.
+The project entered the permitting phase with the submittal of the Article VII Application to the New York Public Service Commission in March 2025.
 Sites for potential construction yards (marshalling or laydown yards) are under evaluation.
-Field studies, including geotechnical work (soil borings) and an in-person right of way review, are scheduled to take place in 2025.
+Field studies, including geotechnical work (soil borings) and an in-person right of way review, are scheduled to take place throughout 2025.

 Permitting and Participation